hypertidy/PROJ/cran-comments.md

-# PROJ 0.3.1
+# PROJ 0.4.0

-PROJ now leverages libproj and so all configure and file-copy requirements have been removed.
+PROJ is now a non-operational stub.
+This allows the reverse dependency package 'reproj' to revert to use of proj4.

-This addresses a request from CRAN to configure correctly for MacOS static builds and for metadata files (email from the 16 June).
+(In time we hope to find a way to standardize on a generic interface to the modern PROJ library.)

 Thank you.

 ## Test environments

-* local R installation, R 4.0.2
+* local R installation, R 4.0.3
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-The reverse dependencies pass check.
+The reverse dependency reproj (and its reverse dependencies) pass check with this version.